File under: Knowledge Drop, Logo, Naming

 Say it again.
 Taco.
 Bell.
 Taco Bell.

-But no one ever thinks about like that.
-People just go there, each their food, and go home.
+But no one ever thinks about it like that.
+People just go there, eat their food, and go home.

 Names and logos work through familiarity and repetition – they work by being consistently used over and over again.

 Case Study – Chase

 In the late 1950s Chase National Bank merged with the Bank of the Manhattan Company to create Chase Manhattan Bank.
 This merger made Chase the second largest bank in the world with one of the worst logos in the world as well.
 The company name written across America told you how national they were with an image of the world awkwardly positioned somewhere over Montana.
 And in case you didn’t get it, they added, “World Wide Banking.”